vedang-joshi/pdf_downloader/README.md

 ## Version

-This is curently version 1.1.
+This is curently version 2.0.
+We have included a GUI for easier user access, now allow users to choose their own file path for the download of the textbooks.
 Please check here for further updates.

 ## Author